BBC World Service: Funding

 The World Service was funded for decades by grant-in-aid through the Foreign and Commonwealth Office until 1 April 2014.
 Since then it has been funded by a mixture of the United Kingdom's television licence fee, limited advertising, profits of BBC Studios, and Foreign, Commonwealth and Development Office (FCDO) funding.

 From 2014, the service was guaranteed £289 million (allocated over a five-year period ending in 2020) from the UK government.
 In 2016, the government announced that the licence fee funding for the World Service would be £254 million/year for the five years from 2017.
 From 2016 to 2022, the FCDO contributed over £470 million to the World Service via its World 2020 Programme, about 80% of which is categorised as Overseas Development Assistance, amounting to about a quarter of the World Service budget.
 In November 2022, the government confirmed the continuing involvement of the FCDO in funding the World Service.

 In 2025, the FCDO asked the BBC to draw up World Service budget cut options as input to the forthcoming spending review.
 In response, the government's new soft power council warned of the impact on British soft power around the world.
-Of the World Service's existing government funding, 80% is designated as official development assistance, which the government intends to cut by nearly half to increase defence spending.
+Of the World Service's existing government funding, 80% was designated as official development assistance, which the government intended to cut by nearly half to increase defence spending.
 The BBC sought funding from the UK defence budget for the World Service, for example to cover media monitoring and anti-disinformation as contributing to British security activities.
+Ultimately, the government concluded the rise of global disinformation required countering, and the FCDO increased its funding by 8% for a three year period which was expected to be roughly the same as inflation, so in real terms no significant change.